Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_0_Installation/README.md

 First, record information about your OS, followed by the steps you take to install software.
 This notebook is critical if complications arise, but it's also handy to just have around.

+### Example Notebook

-[Example Notebook](/Module_0_Installation/R_install_notes.txt) - This is my notebook for installing R and RStudio fresh on an MacOS Monterey laptop.
-I am doing extra steps than what is described below, but you can see how I label each step, and include error messages if they come up, mistakes I made, and alternate approaches.
+[This is my notebook](/Module_0_Installation/R_install_notes.txt) for installing R and RStudio fresh on an MacOS Monterey laptop.
+It follows the steps below to about line 60.

+You can read further to see how I troubleshoot other issues that we won't deal with right away.

 ## 1 Accounts